At a Glance - Graphing X-Y Points

-Cartesian points are written as x-y pairs in parentheses (x, y).
-To graph a point, first locate its position on the x-axis, then find its location on the y-axis and plot where these meet.
+Cartesian points are written as x-y pairs, in parentheses (x, y).
+To graph a point, first locate its position on the x-axis, then find its location on the y-axis, and finally plot where these meet.

-For example, to plot the point (3, -6), find the positive three on the x-axis and the -6 on the y-axis.
+For example, to plot the point (3, -6), find the positive three on the x-axis and the negative six on the y-axis.